mango7789/SDS-2023AI-FinalProjects/README.md

 # SDS-2023AI-FinalProjects
 > This is a repository containing all codes/reports/images of the three-phase FinalProject in Artifical Intelligence(DATA130008.01).
-All the agents in this project is submitted and evaluated via [Kaggle](https://www.kaggle.com/).
+All the agents in this project are submitted and evaluated via [Kaggle](https://www.kaggle.com/).

 ## FinalProject1
 - Adapted from the [Connect X](https://www.kaggle.com/c/connectx) competition in Kaggle.